neondatabase/website/content/docs/introduction/usage-metrics.md

 ## Data Transfers

 Data transfer usage refers to the total volume of data transferred out of Neon (known as "egress") during a given billing period.
-Neon does not charge for egress data, but we do limit the amount of egress available per month on Free Tier projects to 5 Gib per month.
+Neon does not charge for egress data, but we do limit the amount of egress available on Free Tier projects to 5 GiB per month.

 For all other plans, Neon maintains a reasonable usage policy.
 This means there is no set limit on data transfers, but usage is expected to stay within a range typical for standard operations.
 If your usage significantly exceeds this expected range, Neon may reach out to discuss your pattern and possible plan adjustments.